Last updated on May 10, 2025

 I booked my trip to Guatemala because I knew I wanted to hike the highest peak of Central America – Tajumulco Volcano.
 But I didn’t realize how amazing the erupting Fuego Volcano and the Acatenango Volcano hike are.
 These two I would consider the best hikes in Guatemala.

-The most popular Guatemala Volcano hikes are Acatenango and Pacaya.
-Surprisingly, the most challenging is 2-day the Acatenango Volcano hike, which is not the highest volcano in Guatemala.
+The most popular Guatemala Volcano hikes are Volcan Acatenango and Volcan Pacaya.
+Surprisingly, the most challenging is the 2-day Acatenango Volcano hike, which is not the highest volcano in Guatemala but is most popular for witnessing the incredible Volcan el Fuego eruptions.

 How to get from Guatemala Airport to Antigua.